RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 - **TargetGrants []TargetGrant** slot in types.LoggingEnabled.
 - **UserMetadata []MetadataEntry** slot in types.S3Location.

+AWS-SDK has its own marshalers for such types.
+"Tagging" has "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
+"awsRestxml_serializeDocumentTagging()" calls
+"awsRestxml_serializeDocumentTagSet()" and
+"awsRestxml_serializeDocumentTag()".

+Thus, we need to prepare separate type definitions for marshaling.
+They are in "auxiliary.go".
+They are hand-coded because the ad-hoc stub-generator is not cleaver enough to generate needed types from the Smithy definition.

-Tagging type shall be marshaled in XML something like following.
+The Tagging type shall be marshaled in the API document as follows.

 ```
 <Tagging>
   <TagSet>
     <Tag><Key>mytag1</Key><Value>myvalue1</Value></Tag>
     <Tag><Key>mytag2</Key><Value>myvalue2</Value></Tag>
+    <Tag><Key>mytag3</Key><Value>myvalue3</Value></Tag>
   </TagSet>
 </Tagging>
 ```

-First, the type Tag is defined as follows.
-This is not a problem.
+First, the definition of "types.Tag" is not a problem.

 ```
 type Tag struct {